-A robot dog just pulled a 3-ton plane and we're not scared at all
+A robot dog pulled a 3-ton plane, and we're not scared at all

+Feats of strength never get old -- and they are always freaky.

-Just over a month after a pack of SpotMini robot dogs pulled a huge truck, researchers with the Istituto Italiano di Tecnologia (IIT) tested the strength of a different robot dog, the HyQReal, at the Genova Airport in Italy on May 15.
-The HyQ pulled a 3-ton Piaggio P180 Avanti passenger airplane almost 33 feet, according to a release from the researchers.
+Just over a month after a pack of SpotMini robot dogs managed to pull a huge truck, researchers with the Istituto Italiano di Tecnologia (IIT) tested the strength of a different robot dog: the HyQReal.

+The HyQReal pulled a three-ton Piaggio P180 Avanti passenger airplane almost 33 feet last week at the Genova Airport in Italy, researchers said Thursday in a statement.

 We can agree that three tons is a lot.
-The dozens of videos of kicking the robot dogs over and watching them get back up now seem like a terrible idea.
-Not only that, the HyQ is one of the larger robots, especially compared to MIT's Mini Cheetah.
+The videos of people kicking over robot dogs and watching them get back up now seem like a terrible idea.
+Not only that, but the HyQReal is a relatively large robot, especially compared with MIT's Mini Cheetah.
+HyQReal is 4 feet, 4 inches (1.3 meters) long and just under 3 feet (90 centimeters) tall.
+It weighs about 287 pounds (130 kilograms).

-"Pulling a plane allowed us to demonstrate the robot's strength, power-autonomy and the optimized design," said Claudio Semini, project leader at IIT's Dynamic Legged Systems lab, said in the release.
+"Pulling a plane allowed us to demonstrate the robot's strength, power-autonomy and the optimized design," Claudio Semini, project leader at IIT's Dynamic Legged Systems lab, said in a statement.
 "We wanted to achieve something that has never been done before, and we succeeded last week."

-Researchers at the institute hope to design the HyQ to be more durable so it can be used in multiple situations like disaster response, agriculture, decommissioning and inspection.
+Researchers at the institute hope to design the HyQReal to be more durable so it can be used in multiple situations like disaster response, agriculture and inspections.

-"We are working with the Italian Fire fighters inside a project funded by the INAIL - the Italian National Institute for Insurance against Accidents at Work.
-We are not targeting the first response yet, but support in the aftermath of a disaster.
-Bringing sensors into unsafe areas, manipulating and moving objects, opening doors, etc," Semini said in an email.
+"We are not targeting the first response yet, but support in the aftermath of a disaster.
+Bringing sensors into unsafe areas, manipulating and moving objects, opening doors, etc.," Semini said in an email.

-Semini said that improvements in hardware and software are bringing the real deployment of the robots closer.
-The HyQ was a joint design from IIT and Moog, a designer and manufacturer of control components and systems.
+Semini said that improvements in hardware and software are bringing the deployment of such robots closer.
+The HyQReal is a joint design from IIT and Moog, a designer and manufacturer of control components and systems.

 Originally published May 23 at 6:35 a.m.
 PT.